opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

 # **OpenVPN Access Server Setup**

-## Setup and Host Your Own VPN Server on AWS Using Terraform and OpenVPN for Free
+## Setup and Host Your Own Free VPN Server on AWS Using Terraform and OpenVPN

 In this project, we will demonstrate how to setup and self-host a VPN server on AWS using terraform and OpenVPN Access Server.